felix-clark/ndarray-glm/README.md

 not need and to allow general implementations that the compiler can optimize in trivial cases.

+Suggestions (via issues) and pull requests are welcome.

 ## Prerequisites

 The recommended approach is to use a system BLAS implementation.
 For instance, to install